Beef Enchiladas

 Spread a 1/2 cup of the enchilada sauce in the prepared baking dish.

-Pour the rest of the sauce over the enchiladas and sprinkle the remaining cheese over the top.
+Pour the rest of the sauce over the enchiladas and sprinkle with the remaining cheese.

 Bake the beef enchiladas for 20 to 25 minutes or until they are hot and bubbly.
 Cool them at room temperature for five minutes before serving.

-Store them in an airtight container and they will keep well for up three to four days in the fridge.
+Fridge: Place any leftover enchiladas in an airtight container and they will keep well for up three to four days.

 The whole family will love when you make this beef enchilada recipe!
-The flavors are great and it’s so easy you’ll want it in your permanent dinner rotation.
+The flavors are great and it’s so easy, you’ll keep it in your permanent dinner rotation.
 Enjoy!

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!